5 Best Garam Masala Substitute

 Find out what you can use as a garam masala substitute if you are out of this blend of warming spices to make an Indian dish taste authentic.

-You’re here in search of a garam masala substitute, so I’m going to assume you’re about to whip up a delicious Indian sauce or dish, like butter chicken, chicken tikka masala, or a chickpea and potato curry.
+You’re here searching for a garam masala substitute, so I’m going to assume you’re about to whip up a delicious Indian sauce or dish, like butter chicken, chicken tikka masala, or a chickpea and potato curry.
 Yum!
 While this warming spice blend adds the authentic flavor to nearly all Indian dishes, there are substitutes you can use to achieve a similar flavor profile if you’re in a pinch.

 What Is Garam Masala?